WrestleMania XXVI: Raw

+SmackDown

 On the episode of SmackDown after WrestleMania, Chris Jericho came out to flaunt the fact that he had defeated Edge at the event.
-In the middle of his speech, Edge attacked him again and hit him with another spear after stripping Jericho, revealing his injured ribs as a result of Edge's spear at Wrestlemania.
+In the middle of his speech, Edge attacked him again and hit him with another spear after stripping Jericho, revealing his injured ribs as a result of Edge's spear at WrestleMania.
 Jack Swagger then came from behind and hit Edge with the Money in the Bank briefcase he had won at WrestleMania.
 He then cashed in his title opportunity and performed a Gutwrench Powerbomb on Jericho, thus winning the World Heavyweight Championship.

+Future

+This was WWE's only PPV event hosted at the University of Phoenix Stadium, renamed as State Farm Stadium in 2018, until the Royal Rumble in February 2027.

+It was also the final WrestleMania held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final WrestleMania held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.